danieledesantis/jquery-language-detection/README.md

 #### path

 The relative path to the folder which contains the files for the language.
-You have to specify the absolute path if you set to `true` the `useFullPaths` option.
+You have to specify the absolute path if you set the `useFullPaths` option to `true`.

 #### defaultLanguage